piyush0101/jenkins-view-builder/README.md

         jenkins-view-builder test path-to-view-yaml-file

 Running this command will spit out the generated xml in the `out` folder of the current working directory.
-If the output looks good, the previous `update` command can be used to upload the view.
+If the output looks good, the `update` command can be used to upload the view.